American Speed Association: Dennis Huth era

 After the National Tour folded, ASA's Member Track program and asaracing.com domain were sold to Racing Speed Associates, which was run by former NASCAR official Dennis Huth, along with other ASA-sanctioned short track programs, the ASA Midwest Tour, ASA Midwest Truck Tour, ASA Truck Series, ASA Pro Truck Series, ASA ProAutoSports, ASA Advance Testing British Columbia Late Model Tour and the ASA NW Sprint Car Series (NSRA).

 NASCAR took advantage of the demise of the organization and started a Modified series in the Southeast, the Whelen Southern Modified Tour.
 The series features identical rules to NASCAR's northern brethren, which it merged with in 2017.
 In response, the Racing Speed Associates started the ASA Southern Modified Racing Team concept to once again bring modifieds to the ASA.

 The American Stockcar League (which used the ASA formula cars) was run under the sanctioning of Mid-American Racing in an effort to keep the National Tour active.
 The ASL ran only four races before its founder, Gary Vercauteren, died from a heart attack on October 6, 2005.
 Technical director and former racer Doug Strasburg took over Mid-American Racing, but conducted a major house cleaning early in 2006 and pared down Mid-American Racing, ending the ASL after only one season.

 After NASCAR announced it was ending its AutoZone Elite divisions, which featured regional late model racing, following the 2006 season, the ASA began sanctioning replacement series around the United States.
 The ASA Midwest Tour and ASA Northwest Tour were launched for 2007 and the ASA Southeast Asphalt Tour for 2008.
-The sanctioning of the Midwest Tour was given to ARCA in 2013, becoming ARCA Midwest Tour, which indirectly reunited the series with NASCAR after the purchase of ARCA in 2018.
+The sanctioning of the Midwest Tour was given to ARCA in 2013, becoming the ARCA Midwest Tour, which indirectly reunited the series with NASCAR after the purchase of ARCA in 2018.

 In 2008, ASA began sanctioning the ISCARS sport compact series, which had been independent since breaking from NASCAR at the end of the 2003 season.
 Also, the ASA Member Track program added a national short-track points championship similar to NASCAR's Whelen All-American Series concept, with the winner receiving a test with Joe Gibbs Racing, which sponsors the program through its Joe Gibbs Driven Racing Oil brand.
-The national champion earned a test in a Gibbs Toyota Camry.
 The ASA sanctioning of the former Goody's Dash Series took place until 2011.